sanyassyed/sf_eviction/README.md

 ### TODO:
 * Next day
+    - test the flow with the prefect agent
     - Add logging in the flows
     - Work on terraform
     - replace the dataset name with dataset credential with the same one used to create it in terraform